fsantanna-no/ce0/doc/manual.md

 var u : Int = ?                                -- `x` of type `Int` is not initialized
 ```

-The assignment can be a question mark `?`, which keeps the name uninitialized.
+The assignment can be a question mark `?`, which keeps the variable uninitialized.

 ## Assignments